Purling/Penpal-App/Report.md

 **Design Patterns**

 - DAO pattern: Our team uses the DAO pattern to retrieve, store and update data stored in the Firebase database.
 This includes the User and Conversation objects.
 Most access to the database which needed to retrieve a User or Conversation was done through the DAO.
+These patterns are implemented in the `UserDao` and `ConversationDao`.

-- Singleton: Many classes such as the DAO classes implemented the singleton pattern.
+- Singleton: Many classes such as the DAO classes (`UserDao` and `ConversationDao`) implement this singleton pattern.
 In the case of Firebase access, this was to prevent unnecessary connections to the database which would just impact memory.

-- Factory:
+- Factory: The `ConversationFormer` class is an example of a factory method.
+It is a factory of conversations and attempts to create different conversations based off of User interest and topics.
+If the users have topics which supplement each other (e.g., both are interested in sports), the factory method creates a unique conversation.
+This conversation also forms based on the type of compatible language.

 **Grammar**